walterthesmart/SmartContract-Auditor-Agent/DEPLOYMENT_GUIDE.md

    "prepare": "node -e \"if (process.env.CI !== 'true') { try { require('husky').install() } catch (e) {} }\""
    ```

-2. **Module Resolution Issue**: Changed absolute imports to relative imports in components:
+2. **Module Resolution Issue**: Fixed by configuring Vercel for monorepo structure:
-   - `import { cn } from '@/lib/utils'` → `import { cn } from '../../lib/utils'`
+   - Added `vercel.json` with `rootDirectory: "frontend"` to tell Vercel where the Next.js app is located
+   - Kept absolute imports (`@/lib/utils`) as they work correctly with proper TypeScript configuration
-   - This ensures imports work in all build environments
+   - This ensures imports work correctly in all build environments

 ### Environment Variables